HSLdevcom/digitransit-site/pages/en/developers/geocoding-data/index.md

 Above, {DOCKER HOST} is `localhost` in Linux systems.
 When using using docker machine on Windows or OSX, {DOCKER HOST} is the ip of the docker machine.

 This url contains navigator that can be user to make queries to ElasticSearch.
+In order to make queries:
+1. Click on "connect", this should change cluster health to "green".
+If this does not work, wait a bit and retry.
+2. Click on "Browser"-tab
-Select "Browser"-tab and write queries to "name.default" field.
+3. Write queries to "name.default" field.
+4. Browse results

 For Gis data exploration you can use e.g. QGis
 > http://www.qgis.org/en/site/